Change Myself

-Change Myself is Japanese pop musician Iconiq's debut album, released on March 10, 2010.
+Change Myself is the debut Japanese-language studio album by South Korean singer-born in Japan Iconiq, released on March 10, 2010.
 The album was initially planned for a February 24 release, which was postponed for two weeks.

 Background

-Iconiq originally released music in Japan and South Korea as the leader of the girl-group Sugar.
-Iconiq released two solo singles under the name Ahyoomee in Korea in 2006, with Sugar disbanding in December 2006.
-In 2008, Iconiq moved to West Hollywood, California to study at dance and vocal schools.
+Iconiq originally released music in Japan and South Korea as a member of South Korean girl-group Sugar.
+Iconiq previously released two solo singles under the name Ahyoomee in South Korea in 2006, following Sugar disbanding in December 2006.
+In 2008, Iconiq moved to West Hollywood, California, to study at dance and vocal schools.
 Iconiq cites this trip for the inspiration for the change/rebirth theme of her Japanese debut.

 Iconiq returned to Japan in 2009, signed as an artist to Avex Entertainment.
 The stage name Iconiq was chosen for her re-debut, due to its strong impact and personal meaning/goal, "to become an icon for the era." believing the name had strong impact.